MatthiasHarzer/docker-compose-remote-manager/README.md

 - `GET` `/logs/{service}` - returns the logs of the service (`docker compose logs`) format into an array of 3-tuples of the form `(service, timestamp, log)`, where `service` is the name of the service as defined in the `docker-compose.yml` file.
 - `WS` `/ws/logs/{service}` - establishes a WebSocket connection to the service and returns the logs as they are generated.
 Does not include old logs.
+- `POST` `/command/{service}` - runs a custom command in the service directory.
+The command should be passed as a JSON object in the request body.
+For example: `{"command": "ls -la"}`.
+The response will be the output of the command.

 The `{service}` parameter is the name of the service as defined in the `config.json` file.